Anupam-1068/Anupam-1068/README.md

 # 👋 Hello, World!

-I'm Anupam, a passionate software developer on a mission to turn lines of code into meaningful solutions.
+I'm Anupam, a passionate software developer student on a mission to turn lines of code into meaningful solutions.
 My journey into the world of programming began with a curiosity for problem-solving, and it has since evolved into a love for creating efficient and elegant software.

 ## 💻 Tech Stack